apostrophecms/docs/docs/guide/front-end-helpers.md

 ### `onReadyAndRefresh(fn)`

-Runs the function passed in when Apostrophe refreshes page content during editing.
+Runs the function passed in when the page loads as well as when Apostrophe refreshes page content during editing.
 When logged out it will run the function on initial page load.
 This is not necessary in [widget players](/guide/custom-widgets.md#client-side-javascript-for-widgets).

 | Argument | What is it? |
 | -------- | ----------- |